Forza Horizon 6 – Latest News And Release Date

 Another game from the same team, CarX Street, also offers players an awesome alternative open-world drifting experience.

-However, this fan-made trailer gives you an idea of how Japan could look in FH6.
-It reminds us why we’re confident they’d be able to deliver the ultimate open-world Japan experience if they wanted to.
+However, this fan-made trailer gives you an idea of how Japan might look in FH6.

 Germany